 Optimizing patient workflow involves removing inefficiencies to decrease throughput and improve patient flow across hospital units.
 By addressing bottlenecks and productivity drains that impact care transitions, medical staff can spend more time interacting with patients, providing quality care, and improving resource utilization.

-Additionally, the adoption of automated patient outreach, expansion of virtual care options, and hybrid options that blend in-facility and at-home services have been instrumental in meeting patient expectations and organizational goals.
+The adoption of automated patient outreach, expansion of virtual care options, and hybrid options that blend in-facility and at-home services have been instrumental in meeting patient expectations and organizational goals.
+According to a recent Repugen article, “64% of physicians report improved patient outcomes with telehealth, 84% see enhanced patient satisfaction, and 89% believe it increases access to care.”
+These statistics underscore how technology adoption directly contributes to meeting core patient expectations while improving clinical outcomes.

 Patient-centric billing/collections processes